 - Open the window blind/ shades

 - Leave the wall or overhead light(s) on

 - Close the room door, but DO NOT LOCK IT

-- Follow the professors and/or staff members who show students to the nearest exit.
+- Walk quickly and quietly outside by using the stairwells.
+Do not use elevators.

-- Students, staff and faculty will assemble at a fixed point on the sidewalk outside the Paris campus designated by a member of the ERT.
+- Remain outside until the signal is given to return to the building